 - the protestor and protestee; (a)

-- the incident; (b)
+- the incident: (b)

 - where and when the incident occurred; (C)

 - any rule the protestor believes was broken; and (d)

-- the name of the protestor's representative. (e)
+- (e) the name of the protestor's representative.

 However, if requirement (b) is met, requirement (a) may be met at any time before the hearing, and requirements (d) and (e) may be met before or during the hearing.
-Requirement (c) may also be met if the hull length of the protesting boat is less than 6 metres, she need not display a red flag;
+Requirement (c) may also be met if the incident was an error by the other boat in sailing the course, she need not hail or display a red flag but she shall inform the other boat either before or at the first reasonable opportunity after the other boat finishes;